PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 ### Step 6: Start a Worker and Run Deployed Flow

-A worker should be started to poll the Work Pool created when you build your deployment.
+A worker should be started to poll the Work Pool created when you defined your deployment.
 In a new terminal run:

 ```bash
 prefect worker start --pool <name-of-your-work-pool>